alknanda/Python-project-submission/README.md

 How to run

     Open cmd and navigate to the directory where you want to clone the repository.
-Then run: git clone https://github.com/shadowking1988/Python-Project-Submission_soumalya.git
+Then run: git clone: https://github.com/alknanda/Python-project-submission.git
     Then use the command cd imdb-movie-scraper
     To avoid conflicts with other Python projects, create a virtual environment.
 Then run the following command: python -m venv venv
     This will create a virtual environment named venv in the project directory.